cube-drone/rt0/players-guide/src/player/skill_checks.md

 ### Determining the Difficulty of a Skill Check

-* Automatic: Breathing.
+* **Automatic**: Breathing.
 Walking.
 (The GM probably should not be calling for Automatic skill checks.)
-* Trivial: Making toast.
+* **Trivial**: Making toast.
-* Easy: Most people could probably do this, most of the time.
+* **Easy**: Most people could probably do this, most of the time.
-* Medium: A trained person can probably do this, most of the time.
+* **Medium**: A trained person can probably do this, most of the time.
-* Hard: A skilled adult with a lot of training might be able to do this.
+* **Hard**: A skilled adult with a lot of training might be able to do this.
-* Unlikely: A world-class sniper making a once-in-a-lifetime shot, over a kilometer away.
+* **Unlikely**: A world-class sniper making a once-in-a-lifetime shot, over a kilometer away.
-* Impossible: Eating the moon.
+* **Impossible**: Eating the moon.
 Jumping into space.

-### Inconsequential Skill Checks

-In general, the GM should not be calling for skill checks unless there is something at stake.

-Sometimes the player will request to perform an action that turns out to have no real stakes: this check is Inconsequential.

-Inconsequential is not the same as Automatic or Trivial:
-"Breathing" and "walking" are automatic, whereas "hacking into a computer that doesn't have any useful secrets on it" or "searching a completely empty room" are skills checks that are Hard but Inconsequential.

-Depending on how generous the GM is feeling towards the players, if the players seem like they are going to spend a lot of time or resources on a check that turns out to be Inconsequential, the GM can warn them that this is going to be the case: the check, pass or fail, is unlikely to have a real effect on the story.
-They can even skip the check itself and grant automatic failure or success.
-"You quickly and successfully search the empty room.
-There is nothing here.
-It is an empty room."

 ### Resolving a Skill Check
 Skill checks are resolved by having the player draw the top card from their decks.

-* Automatic: The player can not fail this check.
-You shouldn't have even made them draw a card.
+* **Automatic**: The player can not fail this check.
-* Trivial: Only fails on a [Critical Failure](#critical-failure).
+* **Trivial**: Only fails on a [Critical Failure](#critical-failure).
-* Easy: Fails on any Minor Arcana <= 5, otherwise succeeds.
+* **Easy**: Fails on any Minor Arcana <= 5, otherwise succeeds.
-* Medium: Fails on any Minor Arcana <= 9, otherwise succeeds.
+* **Medium**: Fails on any Minor Arcana <= 9, otherwise succeeds.
-* Hard: Fails on any Minor Arcana, otherwise succeeds.
+* **Hard**: Fails on any Minor Arcana, otherwise succeeds.
-* Unlikely: Success on a [Critical Success](#critical-success), otherwise fails
+* **Unlikely**: Success on a [Critical Success](#critical-success), otherwise fails
-* Impossible: The player can not succeed at this check.
-You shouldn't have even made them draw a card.
+* **Impossible**: The player can not succeed at this check.

 If the card drawn is a Major Arcana - well, it might trigger a Critical Success or Critical Failure.

-### Bonus / Penalty
-If the player has a significant, concrete _advantage_ on a skill check - for example, deciphering a lab result when they have recently aced a chemistry course covering that exact topic, they get a "Bonus" on that check.
-While they have Bonus, they draw two cards and use whichever of the two cards they would prefer.

-If the player has a significant, concrete _disadvantage_ on a skill check - for example, climbing a wall with a Broken Leg, they get a "Penalty" on that check.
-While they have Penalty, they draw two cards and use whichever card the GM decides is the worst of the two.

-Bonus and Penalty cancel one another out, and do not stack.

 ### Success
 Simple: whatever the player was trying to achieve?
 They succeeded.
 The thing happens.
 The scene continues, the thing having happened.

 ### Failure
 If the player fails a roll, the thing they were trying to achieve?

-It doesn't happen.
+It either:
+* doesn't happen (the door they were trying to open stays shut),
+* it happens _but_ introduces significant additional complication for the players (the door opens, alerting the guards), or
+* it doesn't happen _and_ introduces significant additional complication for the players (the door stays shut, alerting the guards).

-The player can spend 1 Corruption Point to retry the check.
+The player can take 1 Corruption Point to retry the check.

-If they retry the check this way 3 times, the GM can allow them to succeed automatically, which they should do so long as the check isn't for something ridiculous (players can not, under any circumstances, jump from the Moon to the Earth, even with an automatic victory on a skill check.)
+Each time the player attempts to re-try the check, it becomes one step easier: an Unlikely check becomes merely Hard, a Hard check becomes Medium, etc.

+At the GM's discretion, a check can remain at its current difficulty level during a retry: jumping from the Moon to the Earth is **Impossible** and no matter how many times a player tries to accomplish it, it will remain **Impossible**.

 ### Sometimes There Are Consequences Either Way
 Succeed at breaking down a heavy door?
 It's possible that the sound of this will